-Applications of SCMs and ARM forcing data to understand and improve models
+Applications of SCMs and ARM data to understand and improve models

 It is now well-recognized in the GCM and NWP communities that single-column models (SCMs) are tools which have a valuable role to play in testing and improving parameterizations by evaluating them empirically against field observations.
 Early surveys of SCM research have been published by Randall et al. (1996) and Somerville (2000).
 Since then, many papers have been published by using SCMs and ARM forcing data.

 Most of these studies contribute to model improvements in one the following three ways.
-The first is the evaluation of the performances of physical parameterizations in operational and global climate models (e.g., Yang et al. 2006; Kennedy et al. 2010; Song et al. 2013).
-The second is the validation, improvement and development of parameterization, including the triggering and closure assumptions of convection parameterizations (e.g., Xie and Zhang 2000; Zhang 2003; Guichard, et al. 2004; Petch et al. 2007), cloud macrophysical schemes (e.g. Franklin et al. 2012), cloud microphysical parameterizations (e.g., Zhang et al. 2005), the mass flux parameterization of deep convection (Wu et al. 2009), the parameterization shallow convection and boundary-layer turbulence (Kay et al. 2012), among others.
-The third is to use SCMs under ARM forcing data to improve understanding of processes, including growth of ice particles (Comstock et al. 2008), cloud feedbacks (Del Genio et al. (2005), and land-atmosphere interactions (Sud et al. 2001).
+The first is the evaluation of the performances of physical parameterizations in operational and global climate models (e.g., Yang et al. 2006; Kennedy et al. 2011; Song et al. 2013).
+The second is the validation, improvement and development of parameterization, including the triggering and closure assumptions of convection parameterizations (e.g., Xie and Zhang 2000; Zhang 2003; Guichard, et al. 2004; Petch et al. 2007), cloud macrophysical schemes (e.g. Zhang et al. 2003), the mass flux parameterization of deep convection (Wu et al. 2009), the parameterization shallow convection and boundary-layer turbulence (Kay et al. 2012), the parameterization of vertical velocity in shallow convection (Wang and Zhang 2014), among others.
+The third is to use SCMs under ARM forcing data to improve understanding of processes, including growth of ice particles (Comstock et al. 2008), cloud feedbacks (Del Genio et al. 2005), the interaction of deep and shallow convections (Wang and Zhang 2013), and land-atmosphere interactions (Sud et al. 2001).
 It should be noted that model development and improvement using SCMs are often done in conjunction with CRM or LES simulations under the same large scale forcing.

 Several ARM SCM case studies have been organized with multi-authored publications.
 The first case used data from the ARM June 1995 SGP IOP (Ghan et al. 2000).
 SCMs and CRMs were used to simulate summertime continental convection.
 This case study settled the subsequent methods of how SCMs are run using observationally derived forcing data.
 Main results from the paper include the relative superior performance of the CRMs to SCMs, thus justifying the use of CRM results to improve SCMs.

 Second ARM SCM case study by Xie et al. (2002) used the summer 1997 SGP IOP as a follow up of Ghan et al. (2000).
-It was shown that deficiencies in convective triggering mechanisms were ne of the major reasons of model biases.
+It was shown that deficiencies in convective triggering mechanisms were one of the major reasons of model biases.
 Using a triggering mechanism based solely on the vertical integral of parcel buoyant energy results in overactive convection, which in turn leads to large systematic warm/dry biases in the troposphere.
 It is also shown that a non-penetrative convection scheme can underestimate the depth of instability for midlatitude convection, which leads to large systematic cold/moist biases in the troposphere.
 All models significantly underestimate the surface stratiform precipitation.

-Another ARM case study was published by Lenderink et al. (2004) using ARM June 1997 measurements to evaluate the SCM simulation of diurnal shallow convection.
-They found that the SCMs could be grouped in two different classes: one class with too strong mixing by the turbulence scheme, the other class with too strong activity by the convection scheme.
-They also showed that the coupling between (subcloud) turbulence and the convection scheme plays a crucial role.
+Another case study was published by Guichard et al. (2004) using an idealization of ARM June 1997 measurements to evaluate the \simulation of deep convection.
+They found that the SCMs tend to simulate the onset of convection too early while CRMs tend to simulate the onset too late.